soxoj/counter-osint-guide-en/pages/importance.md

 ---

-*Interesting fact: [a high-profile case occurred in 2012](https://habr.com/ru/post/149179/) capture 4 accounts of a person at once with knowledge of only the address, name and email.
-An elegant chain of restoring access — first using known data, then linking fake ones — allowed you to first get access to Amazon, GMail, Apple, Twitter, and then remotely erase data from a person's devices.*
+*Interesting fact: [a high-profile case occurred in 2012](https://habr.com/ru/post/149179/) — the capturing of 4 accounts of a person at once with knowledge of only the address, name and email.
+An elegant chain of access recovery — first using known data, then linking fake ones — allowed the attacker to first gain access to Amazon, GMail, Apple, Twitter, and then remotely erase data from the person's devices.*

 ---